Friends of the Eliot School

 Board Members

-Kinnon Foley, Director
+Kinnon Foley, President

 Kinnon Foley is a Strategic Advisor to the Commissioner of Elementary and Secondary Education in Massachusetts.
 Prior to this role, she worked as a teacher, coach, and administrator in public schools for over a decade.
 Kinnon received her Bachelor’s Degree in Sociology from Colgate University and a Master’s Degree in Education with a bilingual extension from the City University of New York.